6 min read

 Loblaws uses sophisticated CRM, CDP and loyalty tools to understand its customers via their digital connection through PC Optimum in order to thank and better serve them with rewards and offers.

 For me, Spotify are the brand to beat when it comes to understanding and using customer behaviour to enhance the user experience in a meaningful way.
 Using customers’ listening habits, they curate personalised playlists based on their tastes, suggesting new artists to listen to.
-Results showed after a listener played a new artist’s track once, 80% then sought out that track to listen again.
+Results showed that after a listener played a new artist’s track once, 80% then sought out that track to listen again.

 Further, its run of wildly successful big data marketing campaigns started with ‘Thanks, 2016.
 It's been weird,’ where it used customer data in irreverent ways, including using geographic analysis.
 For example, a UK poster read: "Dear 3,749 people who streamed 'It's The End Of The World As We Know It' the day of the Brexit Vote.
 Hang in There,” while a US one read: "Dear person who made a playlist called: 'One Night Stand With Jeb Bush Like He's a Bond Girl in a European Casino,' We have so many questions."
-It then tailored this content event further, down to city level, with this billboard appearing in New York: "Dear person in the Theater District who listened to the Hamilton soundtrack 5,376 times this year.
+It then tailored this content even further, down to city level, with this billboard appearing in New York: "Dear person in the Theater District who listened to the Hamilton soundtrack 5,376 times this year.
 Can you get us tickets?"

-Since 2015, Spotify has also sent customers ‘Year in Review’ emails, with insights into a listener’s usage, including most played song, most listened to artist, total listening time, etc. These personalised interactions drive brand affinity, create social buzz and have thus ensured that Spotify continues to invest in the concept each year, including introducing a standalone page in-app for the feature in 2019.
+Since 2015, Spotify has also sent customers ‘Year in Review’ emails with insights into a listener’s usage, including the most played song, most listened to artist, total listening time, etc. These personalised interactions drive brand affinity, create social buzz and have thus ensured that Spotify continues to invest in the concept each year, including introducing a standalone page in-app for the feature in 2019.
 Why, you ask?
-According to its global head of consumer and product marketing, June Sauvaget, it’s because of ‘FOMO’ (the “fear of missing out”), and knock-on impact of enticing in new subscribers.
+According to its global head of consumer and product marketing, June Sauvaget, it’s because of ‘FOMO’ (the “fear of missing out”), and the knock-on impact of enticing new subscribers.

 Matching a product with elements based on a Facebook profile may seem gimmicky, but Cadbury leveraged the power of video on social media to create personalised videos.
 Using age, interests, location and photos, Cadbury generated a video of their content, suggesting at the end a customer’s taste in chocolate.
 Using the data it had available, the campaign saw a 65% CTR and a 33.6% conversion rate.